Srishti36912/Srishti36912/README.md

 Hello! 👋 My Name is Srishti Tripathi.👩 I am currently a student in Shri Ramswaroop Memorial University taking B.Tech in Computer Science with specialization in Data Science and Artificial Intelligence.🤖

-I have a huge interest in Data Analysis and Machine Learning as well as coding!⌨ I am proficient in Python, SQL, Java, DSA and working on becoming a Data Analyst!
+I have a huge interest in Data Analysis and Machine Learning as well as coding!⌨ I am proficient in Python, SQL, Java, DSA and working on becoming a Data Scientist!

 ### Skills:
 Data Analysis | Data Visualization | Web Development